lessp/fleshpress/README.md

 See [Session Middleware](middlewares/Session.php) for an example.

-The Session Middleware is included on every page which can be useful for logging in/out user or similar.
+The Session Middleware is included on every page which can be useful for logging in/out a user or similar.

 ```php